-Dogs are welcome in the National Park, but dog owners are asked to comply with our Code of Conduct, below.
+Dogs on lead are welcome in the National Park, but dog owners are asked to comply with our Code of Conduct, below.
 Specialised dog activities, such as dog trials, also occur.
 Search and Rescue Dogs (SARDA) may be seen training or working in the National Park on occasion.

 Owners of dogs, horses, and other domestic animals must at all times be responsible and be aware of wildlife and other people.
 If you have any queries, please contact us.

 Code of Conduct for Dog Owners

 Wicklow Mountains National Park welcomes Responsible Dog Owners.

 All dogs must be on a lead at all times within the National Park.

 Owners must clean up after their dog and dispose of the dog dirt responsibly.

 Please co-operate with our Code of Conduct.
 There has been an increase in negative incidents involving dogs in the National Park.
 National Park Staff have had reports of and witnessed negative interactions with visitors, other dogs and wildlife.
 Deer, goats and farm animals have been chased.
 Some deer and goats have been mauled requiring them to be euthanized, something we are sure no responsible dog owner wants.
 During the breeding season in spring and summer, birds and animals must be protected from disturbance if they are to breed successfully.

 - Please keep your dog on a lead at all times within the National Park.